IQSS/hugo.dataverse.org/content/_index.md

 You are very welcome to try the Dataverse software at https://demo.dataverse.org or (for the brave of heart) https://beta.dataverse.org!
 The demo server runs our latest [release](https://github.com/IQSS/dataverse/releases) while the beta server runs unreleased software just merged [on GitHub](https://github.com/IQSS/dataverse).🚀

 Feedback is a gift.🎁 Please tell us what you like and don't like on [Google Groups](https://groups.google.com/g/dataverse-community) or [Zulip](https://dataverse.zulipchat.com).
-Or email use privately at support@dataverse.org.
+Or email us privately at support@dataverse.org.
 Thanks!

 ## Installing the software